Henry0132/TorchGCRL/README.md

-# NumpyGCRL: A Offline Goal-Conditioned Reinforcement Learning Framework
+# TorchGCRL: A Offline Goal-Conditioned Reinforcement Learning Framework

-NumpyGCRL is a lightweight and extensible framework for Offline Goal-Conditioned Reinforcement Learning (Offline-GCRL), inspired by repositories such as OGBench, TD3BC, and DiffusionQL.
+TorchGCRL is a lightweight and extensible framework for Offline Goal-Conditioned Reinforcement Learning (Offline-GCRL), inspired by repositories such as OGBench, TD3BC, and DiffusionQL.
 This repository aims to provide a foundation for implementing and reproducing offline reinforcement learning algorithms in a goal-conditioned setting.

 ## Features
 - **Algorithm Support**: Includes implementations of algorithms like GCBC, GCTD3BC, GCDiffusionQL, and more.